mfedoten/dotfiles/README.md

 git clone https://github.com/mfedoten/dotfiles
 cd dotfiles/install
 ```
-Below are the installation steps in recommended order.
+Below is description of the installation steps, listed in the order as they should be executed.
+All scripts are in the `bin` directory.

 ### MacPorts and packages
 `ports.sh`: installs [MacPorts](https://www.macports.org/) and all packages listed in `portnames.txt`.